CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/03-configure-dataflow.md

    ![](media/t6-ex3-6.png)

-7. Once the Import schemas is completed, you will be able to see the Mapping tab as shown below.
+7. Once the Import schemas has been completed, you will be able to see the Mapping tab as shown below.

    ![](media/t6-ex3-7.png)